alukyano/nix-config/README.md

 This configuration is based on NixOS version 25.05.

 **Note:** This configuration is for a single user and assumes my Desktop only.

-## Configuration Files

-The core configuration files are located in the `configuration.nix` directory.

-*   `configuration.nix`: This is the primary NixOS configuration file.

 **Important:**  Be very careful when applying this configuration to a new system.
 Understand what each setting does *before* applying it.